restfb/restfb/README.md

 Additionally, you can take a look at the integration tests [here](https://github.com/restfb/restfb/tree/master/src/test/java/com/restfb/integration) on GitHub.
 Some interesting use cases are exercised there and you can get a good idea of the different features that are provided by RestFB.

 There is also the [example project](https://github.com/restfb/restfb-examples) on GitHub.
 It contains a suite of tools that can be triggered via Maven calls.
-Additionally, for the fetch and publish example, you can find a JavaFX code sample that shows how an embedded browser is used to fetch a user access token.
+Additionally, for the fetching and publishing example, you can find a JavaFX code sample, that shows how you can use an embedded browser to fetch a user access token.

 ## Sponsors and Backers

 You like RestFB and you like to support the development, but you cannot contribute any code?
 Then we have good news for you.
-We added the *sponsor* button to this repository and you can join the list of sponsors with a simple click.
+We added the *sponsor* button to this repository, and you can join the list of sponsors with a simple click.

 Please check the different tiers.
 We have a suitable for everyone.
 Depending on the tier, you even get a place on the official [RestFB](https://restfb.com) website with your name, company logo, link and more.